DavidAnson/vscode-markdownlint/README.md

 See [markdownlint's Rules.md file](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md) for more details.

-The following rules can be automatically fixed by moving the cursor to a rule violation (green underlined text) and typing `Ctrl+.` or clicking the light bulb icon.
+The following rules can be automatically fixed by moving the cursor to a rule violation (wavy underlined text) and typing `Ctrl+.` or clicking the light bulb icon.

 * MD006 *ul-start-left*
 * MD009 *no-trailing-spaces*